openAMRobot/OpenAMR_UI_package/README.md

 *   Setting a specific task at each waypoint to execute it (in dev)

-**Robot control and monitoring:** With maps and routes established, OpenAMR\_UI offers comprehensive control over the AMR's operation.
+**Robot control and monitoring:** with maps and routes established, OpenAMR\_UI offers comprehensive control over the AMR's operation.
 Users can:

 *   Initiate and terminate robot movement